 FAQ

-- Should I use conventional commits?: Yes, for auto-categorisation.
-But translate to user voice before publishing.
+- Should I use conventional commits?
+Yes, for auto-categorisation.
+But translate them into user voice before publishing; “feat: add OAuth” is not a customer-facing line.

-- How often should I publish a changelog?: Match release cadence.
-Weekly is good for SaaS; per-release for OSS.
+- How often should I publish a changelog?
+Match your release cadence.
+Weekly suits SaaS; per-release suits OSS.

-- What about security fixes?: List them, briefly.
-CVE link if applicable.
-No exploit details until patched widely.
+- What about security fixes?
+List them briefly, with a CVE link if applicable.
+No exploit details until the patch is widely deployed.

-- Do I need a changelog if I have release notes on GitHub?: A CHANGELOG.md in the repo is still useful — searchable and reviewable in PRs.
+- Do I need a changelog if I have GitHub release notes?
+A

 Related